 2. Confirm Your Texas Nonprofit’s Approval

-If you file your nonprofit’s Certificate of Formation online through the Secretary of State’s website, you will receive a .zip file in 1-2 days containing scanned copies of your approved documents.
-If you file by mail, expect to receive your approved originals in the mail within 2-5 business days.
+If you file your nonprofit’s Certificate of Formation online through the Secretary of State’s website, you will receive a .zip file in around 2 business days containing scanned copies of your approved documents.
+If you file by mail, expect to receive your approved originals in the mail within 5-7 business days.

-3. Obtain a EIN Tax ID For Your Texas Nonprofit
+3. Obtain an EIN Tax ID for Your Texas Nonprofit

 A Federal Employer Identification Number (FEIN/EIN) is like a social security number for your nonprofit.
 Without one, your nonprofit can’t apply for federal tax-exempt status, open a bank account, pay employees, or claim profits on your federal taxes.
 You can apply for an EIN at the IRS website or by phone, or you can hire us to do it for an additional $50 fee.